atrettel/sheardata/data/D2015001/README.md

   process will allow for more profiles to be calculated and for the uncertainties to the quantified.

-- Note that while the simulations were run using double-precision floating point numbers, the data were saved as single-precision floating point numbers, resulting in some loss of precision.

 ## Description of columns in global parameter CSV file